PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Experiments and results

-Studied by some of the first works on data-driven jigsaw puzzle solving~\cite{noroozi2016unsupervised,paumard2020deepzzle}, this benchmark consists of images from the popular ImageNet dataset~\cite{deng2009imagenet}, divided into 3$\times$3 slices.
+\textbf{ImageNet 3$\times$3.} Studied by some of the first works on data-driven jigsaw puzzle solving~\cite{noroozi2016unsupervised,paumard2020deepzzle}, this benchmark consists of images from the popular ImageNet dataset~\cite{deng2009imagenet}, divided into 3$\times$3 slices.
 To handle the factorial search space, some methods restrict the task to a fixed-size subset of candidate permutations.
-We report this number, alongside reconstruction accuracy, in Tab.~\ref{tab:res-imagenet}.
-Despite not using any visual features, our model outperforms all baselines and establishes new SOTA results.
-Notably, the relatively large gain in perfect solutions indicates a strong ability to align global puzzle constraints.
+We report this number (as \#Perm), and reconstruction accuracy, in \cref{tab:res-imagenet}.
+Our model outperforms all baselines on ImageNet 3$\times$3, achieving new SOTA reconstruction accuracy.
+Notably, the relatively large gain in perfect solutions (+$8.2\%$) indicates our strong ability to align global puzzle constraints.